AToMiXhawK/tg_encrypt/README.md

  # Usage
  ## Todo

- Replace api id and hash with your own obtained from https://my.telegram.org/auth in all the python files
+ Replace api_id and api_hash with your own obtained from https://my.telegram.org/auth in all the python files

- Install dependencies pip(pyfiglet, telethon etc)
+ Install dependencies pip(telethon, pyfiglet etc).

  # To run

- run `python init_send.py` and `python init_rec.py` and sign in to telegram using your phone numbers
+ run `python init_send.py` and `python init_rec.py` and sign in to telegram using your phone number.

- run `bash app.sh <username to message>` to start encrypted communication
+ run `bash app.sh <username to message>` to start encrypted communication.

 <img src="ex.png" alt="Example">